emberjs/guides/source/components/defining-a-component.md

 A sample component template would look like this:

 ```app/components/blog-post.hbs
 <h1>Blog Post</h1>
 <p>Lorem ipsum dolor sit amet.</p>
 ```

-If you're using build tools, create a Handlebars file at `app/components/blog-post.hbs`.

 Having a template whose name starts with `components/` creates a component of the same name.
 Given the above template, you can now use the